mjwhitta/otplock/README.md

 To start, enter the endpoint, the source filename, the command to compile, and the name of the compiled binary to return to the user upon payload submission.
-After hitting submit, you will be given a URL to save to submitting payloads.
+After hitting submit, you will be given a URL to save for submitting payloads.

 From here it is quite similar to the Simple config, except a binary is returned instead of the URL for the decryption key and the encrypted